Code-Institute-Submissions/TjoAlex-constructionconsultant/README.md

 * Fonts google for the use of Oswald <a href="https://bootstrapbay.com/blog/google-web-fonts/#:~:text=Open%20sans%20is%20a%20sans%20serif%20typeface%20designed,popularity%20over%20the%20excellent%20legibility%20of%20the%20typeface.">Fonts google</a>
 * For image banner on top of the pages used helping code from youtube video to understand how I could make a image big and stay on top <a href="https://www.youtube.com/watch?v=HAUB4CRfOr0&list=WL&index=86">Online Tutorials</a>
 * For navigationbar used used help from code out of youtube so that I hould have a navbar that stayed on top of the page also used to get knowledge in how to create a three column section<a href="https://www.youtube.com/watch?v=9cKsq14Kfsw">Drew Ryan</a>
-* Article that helped me design my footer <a href="https://blog.eduonix.com/video-tutorials/web-development-tutorials/build-responsive-website-footer-using-html-bootstrap-4/">Eduonix</a>
+* Article that helped me find design for my footer <a href="https://blog.eduonix.com/video-tutorials/web-development-tutorials/build-responsive-website-footer-using-html-bootstrap-4/">Eduonix</a>

 # Content
 ??

 # Media
-* Pictures used as header and content from Unsplash (list below creddit for all pictures).
+* Pictures used as header and content from Unsplash, I do not own these images and they are only used for educational purpous.
   * A man face picture https://unsplash.com/photos/7YVZYZeITc8 taken by Juice Koleti’c
   * pic about page https://unsplash.com/photos/ysfrLKs9cn0 taken by Kiefer Likens
   * pic woman face https://unsplash.com/photos/IF9TK5Uy-KI taken by Jake Nackos